fubralimited/CentOS-KVM-Image-Tools/README.md

 ### Resizing a virtual machine image

-Create a new guest with a different size to the original master image is fairly straightforward.
+Creating a new guest with a different size to the original master image is fairly straightforward.

-Firstly create a new image file, with the correct size you would like
+Firstly create a new empty image file, with the correct size you would like

     qemu-img create -f qcow2 centos6.3-gold-resized-20G.img 20G